grinbergjeff/recommendme/README.md

 # recommendme
-A recommendation platform using Tastedive's API
+A recommendation platform based on what you like.

 To go to the link:

 http://grinbergjeff.github.io/recommendme/